 Plan Description - All full-time, salaried permanent employees of the Authority are automatically covered by the VRS Group Life Insurance Program ("Program") upon employment.
 Coverage ends for employees who leave their position before retirement eligibility or who take a refund of their member contributions and accrued interest.
-This Program is administered by the Virginia Retirement System (the "System"), along with pensions and other postemployment benefit (OPEB) plans, for public employer groups in the Commonwealth of Virginia.
+This Program is administered by the Virginia Retirement System (the "System"), along with pensions and OPEB plans, for public employer groups in the Commonwealth of Virginia.
 The Program was established July 1, 1960, for State employees, teachers, and employees of political subdivisions that elect the program.

-In addition to the basic group life insurance benefit, members are also eligible to elect additional coverage for themselves as well as a spouse or dependent children through the Optional Group Life Insurance Program.
+In addition to the Basic Group Life Insurance benefit, members are also eligible to elect additional coverage for themselves as well as a spouse or dependent children through the Optional Group Life Insurance Program.
 For members who elect the optional group life insurance coverage, the insurer bills employers directly for the premiums.
 Employers deduct these premiums from members' paychecks and pay the premiums to the insurer.
 Since this is a separate and fully insured program, it is not included as part of the Program OPEB.

-The specific information for Group Life Insurance Program OPEB benefits is set out in the table below:
+The specific information for Program OPEB, including eligibility, coverage, and benefits is set out in the table below: